 OREGON STREET

-The owner of this house, a fan of modernist design, wanted to add space to his small Mediterranean bungalow and in the process give the entire house a major face lift.
-Before the remodel/addition project, the house was chopped into many rooms with very little light and completely cut off from access to the back garden.
-The exterior stucco showed significant cracking and there was significant water damage and dry rot to the structure and wood windows.
+The owner of this house, a fan of modernist design, sought to expand his small Mediterranean bungalow while giving the entire home a significant facelift.
+Before the remodel and addition, the house was divided into numerous small rooms with limited natural light and no connection to the backyard.
+The exterior stucco had substantial cracking, and the structure suffered from water damage and dry rot, particularly in the wood windows.

-DHM Architecture modified the floor plan to increase the flow between the living spaces and create a feeling of openness.
-Skylights were added to the circulation spine where daylight filters through white oak beams.
-The remodeled kitchen was completely opened to the back yard with a 12' bi-fold door connected directly to a new back deck.
-The interior material palette throughout the house was kept simple and light to highlight the natural wood and stone, and to lend a more spacious feeling to a modest house.
+DHM Architecture reconfigured the floor plan to enhance flow between living spaces and create a sense of openness.
+Skylights were added along the central circulation spine, allowing daylight to filter through white oak beams.
+The kitchen was completely opened to the backyard via a 12-foot bi-fold door, leading directly to a new deck.
+The interior material palette was kept simple and light, highlighting the natural wood and stone while making the modest home feel more spacious.

-To stay on budget and within the required schedule the exterior alterations needed to work within strict zoning guidelines to avoid triggering additional zoning and/or design review.
-The exterior stucco was replaced with an integral color natural smooth finished concrete plaster and the damaged wood windows were replaced with extruded aluminum windows throughout for a clean, modern language.
-Natural wood and metal at the entry continues the modern expression in warm materials.
+To stay on budget and meet the schedule, the exterior alterations were designed to work within strict zoning guidelines, avoiding the need for additional reviews.
+The stucco was replaced with smooth, integral-color concrete plaster, and the damaged wood windows were swapped for extruded aluminum windows, giving the home a clean, modern aesthetic.
+Natural wood and metal accents at the entry continue this modern expression while adding warmth to the design.

 Photography: Muffy Kibbey